01908 605027

 Early Reading

-Early reading is developed through our phonics curriculum, Read, Write Inc and through accessing phonically appropriate books, at school and at home, supported by routine opportunities to read aloud to an adult.
-When phonically proficient, children apply their phonic skills in story books directly linked to their current phonics needs.
+Early reading is developed through our phonics curriculum, Read, Write Inc and through accessing phonetically appropriate books, at school and at home, supported by routine opportunities to read aloud to an adult.
+When phonetically proficient, children apply their phonic skills in story books directly linked to their current phonics needs.
 We use these story books to ensure pupils access books that are matched to their developing ability to decode and

 Reading